danielcahli/data-science-learning/feature-engineering/principal-component-analysis/README.md

 - Analyzed the top rows for the first principal component (PC1), sorted in descending order, displaying key columns and selected features.

----

-## Explanation of `dtype: float64`

-The line `dtype: float64` at the beginning of the file appears to be an unintended artifact, possibly from a code snippet or output that was copied into the README.
-It is not relevant to the documentation and can be removed unless it serves a specific purpose, such as illustrating the data type of a variable in the PCA workflow.

 ## Notes

 - **PCA is sensitive to feature scale.** With standardized data (mean 0, variance 1), PCA analyzes the correlation matrix; with unstandardized data, it uses the covariance matrix.
 Standardization ensures all features contribute equally.